binkley/homebrewery-files/witch.md

 ## Witch Subclasses

 You gain a Witch subclass of your choice.
 A subclass is a specialization that grants you features at certain Witch levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Witch level or lower.
+For the rest of your career, you gain each of your subclass&rsquo;s features that are of your Witch level or lower.

 **TODO** Sort out subclass spells from general class spell list.

 ### The Maiden
-_[Short phrase describing]_
+_Bright-eyed, underestimated, and full of wild potential_

 #### Level 3: Flower Power